Non-unique weak solutions in Leray-Hopf class of the 3D Hall-MHD system: Non-uniqueness of the Hall MHD system

 In this section, we come back to the 3D Hall-MHD system (\ref{HMHD}) with $\zeta=1$ and demonstrate that non-unique Leray-Hopf weak solutions can be actually constructed for this coupled system of the NSE and the Hall equation.
 That is, we prove Theorem \ref{thm}.

 We consider the approximating system

-The plan is to apply convex integration framework only to the equation of the current density and solve the NSE at every level of the convex integration.
-The detailed scheme is described below: \begin{itemize} \item Start with $(u_0, B_0, J_0, R_0^s)=(0, 0, 0, 0)$ which satisfies (\ref{hmhd-q}) automatically; \item Construct appropriate perturbations $w_1=J_1-J_0$ and $v_1=B_1-B_0$ for the $J_1$ equation of (\ref{hmhd-q}) in the spirit of convex integration applied to the pure Hall equation in Section \ref{sec-hall}; for such $B_1=v_1+B_0$, we solve the NSE of $u_1$ in (\ref{hmhd-q}); \item Take the subtraction of equation $J_q$ in (\ref{hmhd-q}) at levels $q=1$ and $q=0$ and obtain $R_1^s$; thus we obtain $(u_1, B_1, J_1, R_1^s)$ satisfying the system (\ref{hmhd-q}) at level $q=1$; \item Repeat the last two steps iteratively to generate a sequence $\{(u_q, B_q, J_q, R_q^s)\}$ for $q\geq 0$; \item Prove that the sequence $\{(u_q, B_q, J_q, R_q^s)\}$ converges to $(u, B, J, 0)$ with functions $u, B, J$ satisfying
+The plan is to apply convex integration framework only to the equation of the current density $J_q$ and solve the NSE with force $(B_q\cdot\nabla) B_q$ at every level of the convex integration.
+The detailed scheme is described below: \begin{itemize} \item [(i)] Start with the trivial choice of $(u_0, B_0, J_0, R_0^s)=(0, 0, 0, 0)$ which satisfies (\ref{hmhd-q}) automatically. \item [(ii)] Construct appropriate (small enough) perturbations $v_1^s=B_1-B_0$ and $w_1^s=J_1-J_0$ to obtain $J_1=J_0+w^s_1$ and $B_1=B_0+v^s_1$. \item [(iii)] Solve the NSE with force $(B_1\cdot\nabla) B_1$,